orcfax/docs/docs/node-operation/itn-manual.md

 ### Knowledge requirements

-Participants must be able to run a Linux server and install various software packages, including those provided by Orcfax.
-Participants should be capable of updating both the operating system and any installed software packages to stay up to date with security and any required functionality.
+Participants must possess the skills to operate a Linux server and install various software packages, including those provided by Orcfax.
+Additionally, participants should be capable of updating both the operating system and any installed software packages to maintain security and functionality.

-While it is not a requirement at the outset, having an understanding of the Cardano node and its underlying protocols is highly recommended to facilitate a smoother adaptation to the ITN environment.
+While it is not a requirement at the outset, having experience operating a Cardano Node, with an understanding of its underlying protocols, is recommended in order to facilitate a smoother adaptation to the ITN environment.

-## ITN Rewards and Calculation Method
+## ITN Rewards

 ITN participants will operate software that initially collects, later validates, and ultimately publishes Fact Statements on-chain.
 The completion of each of these functions by participants will be recorded and used as metrics for the calculation of $FACT rewards throughout the ITN.

-### Monthly rewards pot
+### Monthly rewards

 For each month of the ITN, a specific amount of FACT tokens will be allocated for validator rewards.
 The first month will make 1,500,000 $FACT available for